TomasPhilippart/ebpfangel/docs/machinelearning.md

   - Type of files accessed:
     - Sensitive Linux files (e.g., /etc/, /var/, /usr/, /sys/), especially if they are modified or created.

+For the next step, we considered simple classifiers like kNN (k-Nearest Neighbors) and SVM (Support Vector Machine) with different kernels.
+SVM works particularly well for our dataset and purpose, since it is very effective in high-dimensional spaces and relatively memory efficient.

+The processed data is split into training and testing data, following a 60/40% split.
+This means that the resulting Machine Learning model is validated using data that wasn’t used for training.

+When new data is processed through the model, it will assign a label depending on whether it is classified as ransomware or benign.

 ## Instructions